Dodge Grand Caravan Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 U.S. average insurance rates for a Dodge Grand Caravan are $1,074 a year for full coverage.
-Comprehensive insurance costs around $198, collision costs $254, and liability costs around $464.
-Buying just liability costs as low as $514 a year, with insurance for high-risk drivers costing $2,308 or more.
-Teens pay the highest rates at $4,242 a year or more.
+Comprehensive insurance costs around $198 a year, collision costs $254, and liability coverage costs around $464.
+Liability-only insurance costs as low as $514 a year, with high-risk driver insurance costing $2,308 or more.
+Teen drivers pay the highest rates at $4,242 a year or more.

 Average premium for full coverage: $1,074